[This article was originally published in April 2021 and has been revised and updated.]

 Our professional and insured hauling team will call 15 to 30 minutes before we arrive on site, and we’ll give you a free estimate based on how much room your debris takes up in our truck.
 You point and we haul the old fencing debris into our junk removal trucks, with no hidden fees.

-How can you get us on the site for old fencing removal?
+So, are you ready for old fencing removal?
 It’s as simple as 1, 2, 3.